History of foreign relations of the People's Republic of China: Sino-American relations

 Beginning in 1983, Chinese and United States defense ministers and other high-level military delegations exchanged visits, and in 1986 United States Navy ships made their first Chinese port call since 1949.
 The United States approved certain items, such as aviation electronics, for sale to China, restricting transfers to items that would contribute only to China's defensive capability.
 As of the late 1980s, it appeared that American assistance in modernizing China's arms would also be limited by China's financial constraints and the underlying principle of self-reliance.

 Despite the issues that have divided them, relations between the United States and China continued to develop during the 1980s through a complex network of trade ties, technology-transfer arrangements, cultural exchanges, educational exchanges (including thousands of Chinese students studying in the United States), military links, joint commissions and other meetings, and exchanges of high-level leaders.
 By the second half of the 1980s, China had become the sixteenth largest trading partner of the United States, and the United States was China's third largest; in addition, over 140 American firms had invested in China.
 High-level exchanges, such as Premier Zhao Ziyang's visit to the United States and President Ronald Reagan's trip to China, both in 1984, and President Li Xiannian's 1985 tour of the United States demonstrated the importance both sides accorded their relations.

 Relations with the developing world

+The Bandung Conference in 1955, at which Zhou led the Chinese delegation, was an important milestone for China's foreign relations.
+China developed its foreign relations with many newly independent and soon-to-be independent countries.
+China termed this cooperative approach the "Bandung Line."
+This was the beginning of China's official discourse of South-South cooperation.
+China's Five Principles of Peaceful Coexistence were incorporated into the Ten Principles of Bandung.

+In 1974, China announced its Theory of the Three Worlds at the United Nations.

 Although committed to good relations with the nations of the Middle East, Africa, and Latin America, in the twenty-first century China finds perhaps the greatest value in these areas as markets and sources of raw materials.
 The years of solidarity with revolutionary movements in these regions have long been replaced by efforts to cultivate normal diplomatic and economic relations.